bkendinibilir/xpost-update/README.md

 # xpost-update

-Create a post on x.com (Twitter) and update this post again.
+Create a post on x.com (Twitter) and update this post by deleting the old one and create a updated one.

-## usage
+## Usage

-### create new post and update this post again
+### Create new post and update this post again

-create new post:
+Create new post:

 `docker run -e SECRETS_FILE=secrets.json --volume ./secrets.json:/secrets.json --volume ./data:/data xpost-update "this is a post"`

-update this post again:
+Update this post again:

 `docker run -e SECRETS_FILE=secrets.json --volume ./secrets.json:/secrets.json --volume ./data:/data xpost-update "this is a post edited"`